mpvoss/learny/notes.md

   - Plus button doesn't work, disable or add feature
   - Not using last studied to pull cards
   - Change design of page? list of cards with answers not that helpful...maybe pick a category and it tells you how many are there and due for study??
+- File upload needs more user feedback on success/fail

 Deploy latest to AWS